bmw-tech/widget_driver/widget_driver/README.md

     ```

 2. Then we just run the generator like we did before...
 3. We should get a compiler warning in the generated file.
-To resolve that we just have to add the generated mixin `_$DriverProvidedPropertiesMixin` to our driver like this:
+To resolve that we just have to add the generated abstract class `_$DriverProvidedProperties` to our driver like this:

     ```dart
     @GenerateTestDriver()
-      class CoffeeDetailPageDriver extends WidgetDriver with _$DriverProvidedPropertiesMixin {
+      class CoffeeDetailPageDriver extends WidgetDriver implements _$DriverProvidedProperties {
         ...
       }
     ```